ARTICLE

 Philip Kindred Dick was a Northamerican science fiction writer, from Chicago, Illinois (b.
 1928, d.
 1982, Sagittarius).
 He wrote several novels and much more brief stories, among them Solar Lottery (1955), The Man in the High Castle (1962), We Can Remember It for You Wholesale (1966) and Do Androids Dream of Electric Sheep?
 (1968).

 Do Androids...? and We Can Remember... were adapted to film screen and became better known as Blade Runner (1982, directed by Ridley Scott) and Total recall (1990, by Paul Verhoeven).
 The author received the Hugo Award for The Man..., which was either rewritten as a TV series to be produced and released by Amazon, although more than 40 years after the novel was written (2015).
-Dick told he used to toss coins while writing the book, and he included the answers as script predictions and decisions characters made after every time they asked the oracle what to do.
+Dick told he used to toss coins for writing the book, and he included the answers as script predictions and decisions the characters made after they asked the oracle what to do.
 So the book was partially written by I Ching!

 At the time of asking an oracle, different chances are available in the opened space.
 Those who don't see the oracular value of the moment, ignore physical matter and think on random answers.
-Those who are at the oracular moment, think on time & space being opened, at the present.
+Those who are at the oracular moment, think on time & opened space, at the present.
 The moment of fortune-telling includes all times and places, and relates them to the querent, who is in the past, present and future, at the moment.
 But space, chance, as displayed in a reading, is out of place and out of time, and this is not a metaphor.
 Space is not opened or closed, it just is.
-It seems to be opened when is translated by a reading, and it seems to be closed when is not sensed.
+It seems to be opened when is translated in a reading, and it seems to be closed when is not sensed.
 But it's always there, with all of the available chances to be condensed here, when be possible to talk about before and after.

-The same logic can be appreciated in Tarot cards' readings.
-Moon and fortune-telling is an article you'll surely find interesting!Unlike chances, some physical characteristics are important at the time of predicting facts and describing situations.
+The same logic can be appreciated in Tarot cards readings.
+Moon and fortune-telling is an article you'll surely find interesting!Unlike chances, some physical characteristics are important at the time of forecasting facts and describing situations.
 A reader uses a medium to translate the available out of place-time matter into more densified expressions of it: the medium's physical characteristics (assigned by the reader) translate the very paths' values.
 Those grasped values are the oracular moment, the "text" to be accurately understood in the terms of the medium's owner.
 So, some chances finally acquire a physical dimension: energy paths are translated into numbers and symbolized by lines.
-The reader's expertise will later group them as bigrams, trigrams and hexagrams, and will understand them according to I Ching's worldview.
+The reader's expertise will later group them in bigrams, trigrams and hexagrams, and will understand them according to I Ching's worldview.

-Source: The Internet Speculative Fiction Database (ISFDB Catalog).
+Amazon Book Amazon seriesSource: The Internet Speculative Fiction Database (ISFDB Catalog).

 Comments